 If I update the points possible in the Canvas assignment, what happens to marks that have already been copied from Stile to the Canvas Gradebook?

-Remember, marks are copied over to Canvas whenever they are released in Stile, so you can always request resubmission on a student's work, collect and re-mark it, and release feedback again to automatically copy over the new mark and update the percentage.
-In the example above, Mr. Smith can request resubmission on Ashley's work, collect it, mark it out of the updated total of 20 and release feedback again.
+Remember: marks are copied to Canvas whenever you release answers in Stile.
+You can request resubmission on a student's work, collect and re-mark it, and release feedback again.
+This will copy the new mark and update the percentage.

 Please contact Stile support to merge the two accounts (support@stileeducation.com).